Eishta/craft-demo/README.md

 Path - <b>network-call-optimiser\SSE UI Craft demo.pdf</b>

 ### Intuition
-As the problem tells, the depencies can be dynamic, we will try to build a dynamic UI so that the depencies can be resolved on the client and we will be able to update only the required dependant entities when required.
+As the problem tells, the dependencies can be dynamic, we will try to build a dynamic UI so that the dependencies can be resolved on the client and we will be able to update only the required dependant entities when required.

 For example the dependency of entities coming from the server is as below:-
 ```